 Supporting ex Service men and women of the Armed Forces

-We are commited to ensuring that those who serve or have served in the Armed Forces, and their families, are treated fairly and are not disadvantaged within the delivery of our services and policy making.
+We are committed to ensuring that those who serve or have served in the Armed Forces, and their families, are treated fairly and are not disadvantaged within the delivery of our services and policy making.
 We declared this publicly by signing the Armed Forces Covenant and were presented with a bronze award from the Armed Forces Covenant Employer Recognition Scheme in June 2016.
-We were then awarded a silver award in September 2017.
+We were then awarded a silver award in September 2017 and in August 2019 we are proud to be awarded the Gold Award.

 To support our ambition to fulfil our Armed Forces Corporate Covenant pledges and the recommendations highlighted in the Scottish Veterans Commissioner report issued in November 2016 (Employment and Education Opportunities) we are working on a number of initiatives to ensure the university is an active supporter of the armed forces community in a number of areas.